Philip Grierson: Early life and education

-Life in College

 Grierson's performance as a student was exceptional.
 Graduating with a double first, he took the Lightfoot Scholarship from the university and also won the Schuldham Plate, his college's highest academic accolade for students.
-He began graduate studies in 1932 on the subject of Carolingian history, and his first publications were to be on the ecclesiastical history of the early Middle Ages.
+He began post-graduate studies in 1932 on the subject of Carolingian history, and his first publications were to be on the ecclesiastical history of the Early Middle Ages.

+Academic career

-After being offered a fellowship in 1934, he saw no need to submit his PhD research, and only received an honorary PhD from the university in 1971.
-Grierson went on to hold a number of important posts in college: he was college librarian 1944–1969, and President (second in line to the Master) 1966–1976.
-He remained an active member of the fellowship until the last, and was present at the interview for the master sworn in shortly after his own death.
+After being offered a fellowship at Gonville and Caius College, Cambridge in 1934, he saw no need to submit his PhD research; he received an honorary PhD from the university in 1971.
+Grierson went on to hold a number of important posts in college: he was college librarian from 1944 to 1969, and president (second in line to the master) from 1966 to 1976.
+He remained an active member of the fellowship, and was present at the interview for the master who would be sworn in shortly after Grierson's own death.

-Grierson's teaching responsibilities lay with the faculty of history, which appointed him assistant lecturer in 1938 and full lecturer in 1945.
-He became reader in numismatics in 1959, and professor of numismatics in 1971.
+Grierson also had teaching responsibilities within the Faculty of History, University of Cambridge, which appointed him assistant lecturer in 1938 and full lecturer in 1945.
+He became reader in numismatics in 1959, and made Professor of Numismatics in 1971.
 He came to share and later lead teaching on the general introduction to European history, running through the history of continental Europe from the fifth to the fifteenth century.
-At various times he was also director of the Royal Historical Society (1945–1955), president of the Royal Numismatic Society (1961–1966), Ford lecturer at Oxford (1956–1957), fellow of the Society of Antiquaries (from 1949), a fellow of the British Academy (from 1958) and a member of the Italian Numismatic Society.
-He was awarded the medal of the Royal Numismatic Society in 1958.